-In cases where insurance institutions consider that there is no accounting criterion applicable to any of the operation they carry out, issued by the Mexican Council of Financial Information Standards, A.C.
-(CINIF for its Spanish acronym) or the Commission, they will apply the hierarchy bases provided in FRS A-8, considering what is mentioned below:
+In cases where insurance institutions consider that there is no accounting criterion applicable to any of the operation they carry out, issued by the CINIF or the Commission, they will apply the hierarchy bases provided in FRS A-8, considering what is mentioned below:

-- I That in no case shall its application contravene the general concepts established in the accounting criteria for insurance institutions in Mexico established by the Commission. - II That the rules that have been applied in the hierarchy process will be substituted, when a specific accounting criterion is issued by the Commission, or a FRS, on the subject in which said process was applied.
+- That in no case shall its application contravene the general concepts established in the accounting criteria for insurance institutions in Mexico as issued by the Commission. - II That the rules that have been applied in the hierarchy process will be substituted, when a specific accounting criterion is issued by the Commission, or an FRS, on the subject in which said process was applied.